-- Diploma in Business at HELP College of Arts & Technology
+- Diploma in Business Management at Saito University College

 With any 3 credits in SPM including a Pass in BM & Sejarah, you can go for the Diploma in Business Administration course at a top private university in Malaysia.
 Duration for the Diploma is 2 years (6 semesters).

 After the 2-year diploma, you can continue on to Year 2 of the Degree at the same university or college if the degree course is offered.
 There is no need to perform exemptions if you continue on to degree at the same university.